-Frailea are very small cacti that rarely reach 2 inches (5 cm) in diameter.
-The plants are native Brazil.
-These little cacti are quite interesting in their form but their life cycle is even more surprising.
-There are several species of this genus available for home growers, but the plants are considered threatened in their native habitat.
+Fraileas are tiny cacti that rarely reach 2 inches (5 cm) in diameter.
+The plants are native to Brazil.
+These cacti are quite interesting in their form, but their life cycle is even more surprising.
+Several species of this genus are available for home growers, but the plants are considered threatened in their native habitat.

 The majority of these plants grow as solitary little flattened domes.
 The spines are extremely tiny and arrayed along the ribs.
-The body of the plant may range from chocolate to reddish green with several other color variations possible.
-Often, the plant will produce a fuzzy white fruit that dries to a fragile, membranous capsule filled with large seeds.
+The body of the plant may range from chocolate to reddish-green, with several other color variations possible.
+The plant will often produce a fuzzy white fruit that dries to a fragile, membranous capsule filled with large seeds.
 This fruit is often a surprise as flowers are rare and are cleistogamous, meaning they don't need to open to produce fruit and seed.

-If you are lucky enough to observe a full bloom, the flower will be larger than the body of the plant and rich sulfur yellow.
+If you are lucky enough to observe a full bloom, the flower will be larger than the plant's body and rich sulfur yellow.
 Growing Frailea is easy from seed as germination is quick and reliable.

 Growing Conditions and General Care

-Frailea perform best in full sun but be cautious about placing them too close to a southern window where the flesh can burn.
+Fraileas perform best in full sun but be cautious about placing them too close to a window where the flesh can burn.
 The tone of the cactus is darkest when it enjoys a full day of sunlight.

-Caring for Frailea is a balancing act between sufficient moisture but periods of soil drying, so water is the biggest challenge in Frailea cactus care.
+Caring for Frailea is a balancing act between sufficient moisture but periods of soil drying, so water is the biggest challenge in Frailea care.
 Choose water that is free from heavy minerals.
-Water well once per week in summer, but in spring and autumn water only once every 3 weeks or when the soil is quite dry to the touch.
+Water well once per week in summer, but spring and fall water only once every three weeks or when the soil is quite dry to the touch.
 The plant experiences no growth in winter and does not need water.

-Once per month during the growing season use diluted cactus food.
-In summer, you can bring your indoor specimens outside but be careful to bring them back indoors before any cold temperatures threaten.
+Once per month during the growing season, use diluted cactus food.
+You can bring your indoor specimens outside in summer, but be careful to get them back indoors before any cold temperatures threaten.